-Web Trends to Follow in 2017: AMP, PWA, and Ionic
+2019 Web Development Trends to Follow: AMP, PWA, and Ionic

 13 Jul 2017

 Web development is aimed at solving real-world business problems here and now.
 The Washington Post was the first brand to follow web development trends and combine Accelerated Mobile Pages with Progressive Web Apps.
-This resulted in 23% growth of user retention and dramatic UX improvements.
-AliExpress, Wired and Gizmodo were among the trailblazers as well.
+This resulted in a 23% growth in user retention and dramatic UX improvements.
+AliExpress, Wired, and Gizmodo were among the trailblazers as well.
 They made it clear that emerging mobile web technologies are agile enough to benefit every business.

 #1.
 Use Accelerated Mobile Pages